tom1422/ESPHome-HPMA115S0-Sensor-Component/README.md

 ## How to install
 1. Download this repo
 2. Extract the "custom_components" folder and place it in your esphome directory (where your .yaml files are works for me)
-3. Add this to your ESPHome Project and you should be done:
+3. Add the sensor configuration to your ESPHome Project:
 ```
   - platform: hpma115s0_esphome
     pm_2_5: